Own a piece of Jewish History

 Almost all of the Rolnik family perished in the Holocaust.

 Doris' sister Tsril was sent to Auschwitz with her two young sons (one too young to have a name).
 The three were murdered in the gas chambers upon arrival.
+Her husband, Shmuel Itzkovitz was shot in Vishnveh, White Russia, the town where they lived.

 Tsril and husband Shmul Iskovitz

 Doris' sister Sara had a different story.
 Married to Hersh Rolnik (no relation), she was the mother of 5 boys: Haim, Zev, Meier, Shlomo, and Leib Dovid.
-In October 1939, Hersh was arrested by the N.K.V.D. (a precursor of the KGB) under the false charge of being a Polish agent and an anti-Communist and sentenced to prison in Siberia.
+In October 1939, Hrsh was arrested by the N.K.V.D. (a precursor of the KGB) under the false charge of being a Polish agent and an anti-Communist and sentenced to prison in Siberia.
 Six months later, on the eve of Passover 1940, the N.K.V.D. deported the rest of the family.
 Sara and her five children (ages 3-11) traveled into Russia by freight wagon (five families crowded into each wagon).
 The journey lasted an entire month with little food and no sanitary facilities.

 The Rolniks were left off in the city of Kokchetav, Siberia.
 Small trucks were brought to the wagons and they were driven 100 miles away to the village of Voscrenovcka.
 Certain that the family had no means of escape, the N.K.V.D. soldiers left them there.